 While the volatility is unsettling, it does create buying opportunities for both single asset class and multi-asset investors and highlights the importance of maintaining a top down perspective across asset classes as well as the ability to select bottom-up opportunities from within asset classes.

 Future return prospects for growth assets have improved materially, as highlighted by the changes in our own capital market assumptions, giving powerful long-term indications of value and enhanced returns from here.
-The debt default rates and dividend yields required to invalidate those higher return prospects are substantial against historic standards, giving us confidence that returns might be higher from here, but at the price of persistent volatility in the shorter term.
+The debt default rates and dividend yields required to invalidate those higher return prospects are substantial against historic standards, giving us confidence that returns will be higher from here, but at the price of persistent volatility in the shorter term.

 We believe current valuations present buying opportunities in selective areas and we recommend that investors work through markets and securities to uncover the genuine long-term opportunities, while being highly mindful of the wide range of potential short-term mark to market outcomes from here.